 - Photography is popular during sunset or sunrise due to the contrasting orange and pink sky against the dark, black sand.
 The beach is rarely crowded, so you don’t have to worry about any tourists photobombing your pictures!

-#9 – Lake Atitlan – One of the Best Places to hang for a week in Guatemala!
+#9 – Lake Atitlan – One of the Best Places to hang out for a week in Guatemala!

 Panajachel is a nice mix of everything and is convenient to reach, but it’s also a bit noisy and polluted.
 I recommend visiting the markets for an afternoon and staying elsewhere on the lake for a more relaxing stay.
+San Pedro La Laguna is more of a party town.
+I found some nice bars overlooking the lake where I cracked open a Che Guevara beer (yes, that’s a real thing) and watched the sun go down.

 Once you pick the town you wanna stay in, then book yourself in at one of the top hostels in Lake Atitlan.
+I reckon San Pedro La Laguna has a wide range of budget-friendly hostels and restaurants.

 Best Attractions